 This one is for travelers who have specific needs and would like to get answers to their burning questions before making a booking.
 Gogobot is a community-powered review site which tackles restaurants, hotels and attractions in major cities.

-Its novelty lies in the Gogobot Tribes which refers to something like a travel type.
-There are tribes called backpackers, history buffs, nightlife lovers, spirital seekers and even vegetarian.
-When you join a tribe you can access the group’s wisdom by asking them for recommendations, advice, tips and city secrets to make the most out of your trip.
+Its novelty lies in the Gogobot Tribes, which refers to something like a travel type.
+There are tribes called backpackers, history buffs, nightlife lovers, spiritual seekers, and even vegetarians.
+When you join a tribe, you can access the group’s wisdom by asking them for recommendations, advice, tips, and city secrets to making the most out of your trip.

 If you’re not sure about the Internet access of your destination, here is an app you can work offline.
 You just need to download the travel guide for the destination you want first, then you can work the app like an offline map.

 It sifts through open content sources like Wikipedia, Flickr, TouristEye, and World66 for data and reviews, then comes up with personalized travel guides for users.